EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

 ### _Purpose_
 {:.no_toc}

-This tutorial is a simple introduction to finding extremal points in k-space using the band-edge program.
-We will use silicon as
+This tutorial demonstrates how to find extremal points in k-space using the band-edge program.
+This is done for silicon and the starting point is a self-consistent LDA density.

 _____________________________________________________________